-- Select the text segment or cluster containing the code you would like to remove. - Click the X button located in the toolbar or right-click and select REMOVE.
+- Select the text segment or cluster containing the code you would like to remove. - button located in the toolbar or right-click and select REMOVE.
 A list of all codes assigned to the current row or cluster will be displayed. - Select the code that you would like to remove.